Betty MacDonald: Life and work

-She also wrote the Mrs. Piggle-Wiggle series of children's books and another children's book, entitled Nancy and Plum, which was described upon publication as being “steeped in the essence of old fairy tales.”
+She also wrote the Mrs. Piggle-Wiggle series of children's books and another children's book, Nancy and Plum, which was described upon publication as being “steeped in the essence of old fairy tales.”

 The MacDonalds moved to California's Carmel Valley in 1956.
 MacDonald returned to Seattle in September 1957 for cancer treatment and died there of uterine cancer on February 7, 1958.

-A posthumous collection of her writings, entitled Who Me?, was later released.
+A posthumous collection of her writings, entitled Who, Me?: The Autobiography of Betty MacDonald, was later released.

 All the Bard siblings are deceased.
 MacDonald's younger daughter, Joan MacDonald Keil, died in July 2005.

 Legacy

 MacDonald has been described as “one of the most accomplished and popular humorists of the era.”

 In 2007, MacDonald's daughter, Anne MacDonald Canham, published Happy Birthday, Mrs. Piggle-Wiggle, based on stories and characters created by her mother.
 The book is attributed to both mother and daughter.

 On March 13, 2008, BBC Radio 4 broadcast a tribute program, commemorating the 100th anniversary of McDonald's birth.
 In 2009, BBC Radio 4 also broadcast a reading of MacDonald's book, Anybody Can Do Anything.